Becky Hart | Jun 20, 2023

 Many of the city’s main attractions, from the Nyhavn entertainment district to Tivoli Gardens are easily accessible on foot.
 As you explore, you’ll likely notice a number of parks throughout the city.
 Thanks to Copenhagen’s sustainable planning, 90% of residents and visitors can walk to a green space in 15 minutes or less.

 No matter where you are in Copenhagen, keep an eye out for environmentally friendly architecture.
 Many buildings are equipped with green roofs to help with runoff and reduce the impact of carbon emissions.
 And if you’re looking for lodging, finding an environmentally friendly room in Copenhagen might be easier than finding a traditional one, since the majority of Copenhagen’s hotel rooms hold an eco-certification.

-The Gardens by the Bay is one such project, and it’s home to a series of enormous vertical gardens, called “supertrees.”
-The towering green spaces are filled with more than 200 species—all of which are intended cut back on carbon emissions and beautify the city.
+The Gardens by the Bay is home to a series of enormous vertical gardens, called “supertrees.”
+The towering green spaces are filled with more than 200 plant species and almost 163,000 unique plants, all of which are intended to reduce carbon emissions and beautify the city.